Chapter 1501:13-12 Underground Operations; Subsidence Control

 (N) Within a schedule approved by the chief, the permittee shall submit a detailed plan of the underground workings.
 The detailed plan shall include maps and descriptions, as appropriate, of significant features of the underground mine, including pillar and entry size, configuration, and approximate locations; extraction ratios; measures taken to prevent or minimize subsidence and related damage; areas of full extraction; and other information required by the chief.
 Upon request of the permittee, information submitted with the detailed plan may be held as confidential.
 As a means of complying with the requirements of this paragraph, the permittee may submit a copy of the mine map submitted to the division of mineral resources management pursuant to section 1563.04 of the Revised Code supplemented with any items needed to meet all the requirements of this paragraph.

 (O) Surface owner notification.
-The applicant or permittee shall mail written notice to owners and occupants of surface property or structures, including wells and buried oil, gas, or utility lines, of the intention of the applicant, permittee, or operator to mine under such property or structures.
+The permittee shall mail written notice to owners and occupants of surface property or structures, including wells and buried oil, gas, or utility lines, of the intention of the permittee to mine under such property or structures.
 Notification shall be mailed at least six months before the mining is to occur or, if a lesser period is approved by the chief, may be mailed less than six months before mining is to occur.
 The notice shall contain:

 (1) Identification of specific areas in which mining will take place;

-(3) The location or locations where the subsidence control plan of the applicant or permittee may be examined.
+(3) The location or locations where the subsidence control plan of the permittee may be examined; and

 Promulgated Under: 119.03